hckrnews/ppt2pdf/README.md

 ## Props

-files: Array with the files.
+file: path to the file.

 output: Output folder.